dotnet/csharplang/proposals/csharp-7.0/tuples.md

 Tuple types and expressions support a variety of conversions by "lifting" conversions of the elements into overall *tuple conversion*.
 For the classification purpose, all element conversions are considered recursively.
 For example, to have an implicit conversion, all element expressions/types shall have implicit conversions to the corresponding element types.

-Tuple conversions are *Standard Conversions*.
+Tuple conversions are *Standard Conversions* and therefore can stack with user-defined operators to form user-defined conversions.

+**ISSUE:** Is 'stack' a defined term in this context?

 An implicit tuple conversion is a standard conversion.
-It applies from one tuple type to another of equal arity when  here is any implicit conversion from each element in the source tuple to the corresponding element in the destination tuple.
+It applies between two tuple types of equal arity when there is any implicit conversion between each corresponding pair of element types.

 An explicit tuple conversion is a standard conversion.
 It applies between two tuple types of equal arity when there is any explicit conversion between each corresponding pair of element types.